damil/Carp-Object/README.md

 This is the internal routine for displaying a stack frame.

 It calls ["as\_string" in Devel::StackTrace::Frame](https://metacpan.org/pod/Devel%3A%3AStackTrace%3A%3AFrame#as_string) for doing most of the work.
-Then the additional value is to detect if this frame "looks like a method call", and if it does, rewrite the presentation string to make it look like a method call.
+An additional feature is that the presentation string is rewritten for frames that "look like a method call" : instead of `Foobar::method('Foobar=...', @other_args)`, we write `Foobar=...->method(@other_args)`, so that method calls become apparent within the stack trace.

 A frame "looks like a method call" if the first argument to the routine is a string identical to the class, or reference blessed into that class.